Home » Grammar » Grammar Games for the Classroom

 Help students identify grammar skills in writing by asking them to go on a scavenger hunt for specific concepts.
 They can look through a common text or choice reading books.
 For example, you might ask students to find a sentence that uses an attribution tag with correct punctuation.

-Teachers can guide this activity to keep the class well paced.
+Teachers can guide this activity to keep the class moving at a good pace.
 Set a timer and give each group who finds an example a point (in the game, not the grade book).
 If you prefer, students can play at their own pace.
 Just create a page of directions with space for students to write the examples they find in their reading.
 This approach frees you up to provide small group support.

 TELEPHONE GRAMMAR